projectacrn/acrn-hypervisor/doc/developer-guides/virtio-hld.rst

 .. note::

+   Here are some notes about the virtio-console device:

-   - '@' : marks the port as a console port, otherwise it is a normal virtio serial port
+   - ``@`` : marks the port as a console port, otherwise it is a normal virtio serial port
    - stdio/tty/pty: tty capable, which means :kbd:`TAB` and :kbd:`BACKSPACE`
      are supported as in regular terminals